jhbe/rpi-baremetal/b-plus/ledblink-b-plus/README.md

 # LedBlink-B-Plus

-The purpose of this LED-blinking (GPIO 47, Green LED on a B+) application is to illustrate how to use the arm-unknown-eabi toolchain, standard libraries (newlib) and C++ classes.
+The purpose of this LED-blinking (GPIO 35, red power LED on a B+) application is to illustrate how to use the arm-unknown-eabi toolchain, standard libraries (newlib) and C++ classes.
 In particular, it does NOT use -nostdlib, -nodefaultfiles or -nostartfiles.